We are Sepsis Research. We fund essential research into sepsis

 - Two out of every five cases are in children under five

 Research is expensive.
 Significant funding is required to provide our researchers and support staff with the resources needed to carry out their vital work.
 If you would like to help, there are many ways to get involved in fundraising.

 Sepsis Research previously offered small grant funding through The FEATURES Awards but these are now closed as we focus on our research partnership with the Roslin Institute.
-By focusing our efforts to one major partnership, we feel we can do more to help fight against this disease.
+By focusing our efforts on one major partnership, we feel we can do more to help fight this disease.

-Sepsis Research (FEAT) and Spifox combined to donate six monitors to the Royal Hospital for Children in Glasgow.
+We have partnered with Spifox to donate six monitors to the Royal Hospital for Children in Glasgow.
 The monitors support measurements of the Paediatric Early Warning Scores (PEWS).
-They are used in 2 acute wards to measure vital signs such as heart rate, respiratory rate, blood pressure and oxygen saturations.
+They are used in two acute wards to measure vital signs such as heart rate, respiratory rate, blood pressure and oxygen saturations.
 Repeated measurement of these vital signs helps to detect deterioration over time, which may indicate sepsis.
 The early appreciation of changes allows faster detection, response and treatment in the management of sepsis.

 The monitors were accepted on behalf of the hospital by Senior Staff Nurse Sharon Pate who said: “In a very busy paediatric word it is vital all our patients are monitored regularly and closely for signs of deterioration.
 The addition of these new monitors will greatly improve our ability to monitor patients and provide vital care.”